genesis-one-seven/xahl-node/README.md

 or if not blocked, will use the RPC function of your node, and pull all the basic details

-or following these next examples of test it manually...
+or following these next examples, you can test it manually...

-#### XAHAUD
+### XAHAUD

-Run the following command:
+this option ONLY works LOCALLY on the xahau node, and is directly quering the node itself (type in the terminal;

         xahaud server_info

-Note: look for `"server_state" : "full",` and your xahaud should be working as expected.
-May be "connected", if just installed.
+Note: look for `"server_state" : "full",` and your xahaud should be working as expected. it may be in a `connected` state, if just installed.
 Give it time.

+### RPC and API

+a simple command from terminal, which can be locally on the xah node, or externally on a different terminal, a great way to test connection from your Evernode to your Xahau node

+    curl -X POST -H "Content-Type: application/json" -d '{"method":"server_info"}' https://your.domain

+if it works, will reply with your server info, if not, will reply with a raw html file (of your blocked page for example)

+### WEBSOCKET

-#### WEBSOCKET
+#### LOCALLY

+to test the Websocket function of your xahau node, we can use the wscat command, BUT this is not safe to install on a already exsisting/running evernode. only locally, or non-evernode terminal

-to test the Websocket function, we use the wscat command (installed by default) Copy the following command replacing `yourdomain.com` with your domain the `USER_DOMAIN` in the vars file.)
+Copy the following command replacing `yourdomain.com` with your domain you used in setup. (this can be found in the .env file)

         wscat -c wss://yourdomain.com